ashvardanian/SimSIMD/README.md

 Due to the high-level of fragmentation of SIMD support in different x86 CPUs, SimSIMD uses the names of select Intel CPU generations for its backends.
 They, however, also work on AMD CPUs.
-Inel Haswell is compatible with AMD Zen 1/2/3, while AMD Genoa Zen 4 covers AVX-512 instructions added to Intel Skylake and Ice Lake.
+Intel Haswell is compatible with AMD Zen 1/2/3, while AMD Genoa Zen 4 covers AVX-512 instructions added to Intel Skylake and Ice Lake.
-You can learn more about the technical implementation details in the following blogposts:
+You can learn more about the technical implementation details in the following blog-posts:

 - [Uses Horner's method for polynomial approximations, beating GCC 12 by 119x](https://ashvardanian.com/posts/gcc-12-vs-avx512fp16/).
 - [Uses Arm SVE and x86 AVX-512's masked loads to eliminate tail `for`-loops](https://ashvardanian.com/posts/simsimd-faster-scipy/#tails-of-the-past-the-significance-of-masked-loads).